aleksigron/kokko/README.md

 programming in the process.
 I hope that little by little, this will become a good, small game engine that might offer some new ways to solve old problems.

+For more information, look in the docs folder.

 This project is currently available only as an Xcode project on OS X, but I always try to consider cross-platform compatibility when writing new features.